web-illinois/ilw-hero/README.md

 * focus: if the image has a focal point if it shrinks or not.
 Values are top, bottom, left, right.
 Default is center.
 * shadow: if the text should have a drop shadow on it.
 * collapse: if the image should disappear in mobile view (useful if the image is just a blank pattern or does not give relevant information)
+* alwayson: if the text should always appear over the image in mobile view (useful if the image is just a blank pattern or does not give relevant information and there will always be sufficient color contrast between the text and image)

 ## Contact Team